FrostyX/fedora-magazine/2021-march.md

 ## Ly

 [Ly][ly] is a lightweight TUI (ncurses-like) login manager for Linux and BSD.
-Theoretically it should support all X desktop environments and window managers and many of them [were tested][ly-support]).
-Ly also provides a basic wayland support (Sway works very well).
+Theoretically, it should support all X desktop environments and window managers and many of them [were tested][ly-support]).
+Ly also provides basic Wayland support (Sway works very well).
 Somewhere in the configuration, there is an easter egg option to enable the famous [PSX DOOM fire][psx-doom-fire] animation in the background.